GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

 candidate**, whatever the length of the resume.
 We believe that **talented people can learn**, when they like what they do.

-This is a job about open source, for open source!
-It's not a perfect job: we have many administrative constraints in running the foundation, we are paying ourself less than a non-open-source job.
+This is a job about open-source, for open source!
+It's not a perfect job: we have many administrative constraints in running the foundation, we are paying ourselves less than a non-open-source job.

 |